This disease was first described in British medical literature in the early years of the 20th century.

 Urinary symptoms can present as early as childhood, such as blood in the urine, or they can develop later in life, such as foamy urine.

 Blood in the urine

-Also called hematuria, it initially involves a small amount of blood in the urine, such that it cannot be seen with the naked eye and can only be noticed when the urine is analyzed in a laboratory.
+Also called hematuria, it initially involves a small amount of blood in the urine.
+It cannot be seen with the naked eye and can only be noticed when the urine is analyzed in a laboratory.

-Eventually, people with Alport syndrome can have episodes of visible blood in the urine that usually occur before the age of 10.
+Eventually, people with Alport syndrome can have episodes of visible blood in the urine that usually occurs before 10.
 Bloody urine is painless.

-It usually occurs at a later age (16 to 35 years) and occurs because long-term damage to the kidneys causes protein to be lost in the urine.
+It usually occurs later (16 to 35 years) because long-term damage to the kidneys causes the protein to be lost in the urine.

 High blood pressure and swelling of the body

-This occurs at a later age, with the advancement of the disease, due to prolonged kidney damage that prevents the kidneys from carrying out their functions of production and excretion of urine normally.
+With the advancement of the disease, this occurs later due to prolonged kidney damage that prevents the kidneys from carrying out their functions of production and excretion of urine typically.

 Auditory and visual symptoms

 Symptoms related to the ears and eyes can develop, including: